 - Be a good friend.
 If you want to have good friends you have to be a good friend.
 It’s really helpful to get out of your head/world and talk with people about their lives.
 It’s good for you to think about other things outside of yourself.
 It’s good for your friends to know you care about them too.

-Related to training: Going through a loss like divorce, death or other trauma is hard.
+Related to any heartbreak: Going through a loss like divorce, death or other trauma is hard.
 There isn’t one perfect way to process it, heal and move forward.

 I had a hard time sleeping for months – maybe a year.
 I didn’t want to cook so I was mostly just eating snacks.
 I probably snacked through breakfast and lunch and mid-afternoon would finally have a meal.

-If your training is being hindered by life’s ups or downs – you have to make sure you’re doing the basics to keep yourself healthy…
+If your training is being hindered by life’s ups or downs – FIRST make sure you’re doing the basics to keep yourself healthy…

 Must Do List: